 The EMS control module automatically senses the available power being supplied to the coach.
 The module determines whether it is connected to a 50 Amp (240 Volt) or the generator.
-On 120 Volt service, it is unable to determine if the source is providing 30, 20 or 15 Amp shore power.
-Depending on available power, it can control up to seven loads.
+On 120 Volt service, the module is unable to determine if the source is providing 30, 20 or 15 Amp shore power.
+The coach owner will need to select the shore cord supply amperage to match if less than 30 Amps.
+Depending on available power, it can control/shed up to seven loads.